-This process is also common for those we treat at CeDAR, as they have likely been away from their family for a period of time, returning home to a complex divorce arrangement.
+This process is also common for those we treat at CeDAR, as they have likely been away from their family and are returning home to a complex divorce arrangement.
 They may have not seen their children during treatment, and this is especially true for those who enter sober living homes following residential care.

 It is important to remember that a PRE is serving a legal purpose – advocating for the best interests of children within a family system.
 The evaluator will complete a report and file this with all involved parties.
 The evaluator may need to testify in a court proceeding if the family can’t reach an agreement through mediation.